-MONITORING REPORTS SHALL BE SUBMITTED QUARTERLY; THE FIRST REPORT IS DUE JANUARY 28, 2018.
+MONITORING REPORTS SHALL BE SUBMITTED QUARTERLY; THE FIRST REPORT IS DUE JULY 28, 2018.
 THERE SHALL BE NO DISCHARGE OF FLOATING SOLIDS OR VISIBLE FOAM IN OTHER THAN TRACE AMOUNTS.

-- Monitoring requirement only. - Φ The facility will report the minimum and maximum values. pH is not to be averaged. - § Monitoring requirement with associated benchmark.
-See Special Conditions #9 through #12. - All samples shall be collected from a discharge resulting from a precipitation event greater than 0.1 inches in magnitude and that occurs at least 72 hours from the previously discharge.
+- Monitoring requirement only. - Monitoring requirement with associated benchmark.
+See Special Conditions #2 through #5 - All samples shall be collected from a discharge resulting from a precipitation event greater than 0.1 inches in magnitude and that occurs at least 72 hours from the previously measurable precipitation event.
 If a discharge does not occur within the reporting period, report as no discharge.
-The total amount of precipitation should be noted from the event from which the samples were collected. - ♦ Quarterly sampling
+The total amount of precipitation should be noted from the event from which the samples were collected. - Ω The facility will report the minimum and maximum values. pH is not to be averaged.

+♦ Quarterly sampling